enkidevs/curriculum/docker/docker-fundamentals/overview/docker-cli.md

 docker <OBJECT> prune
 ```

+> 💡 Docker CLI (and Docker in general) has a concept of "_batteries included but removable_".

+This means that the default configurations in Docker are setup to be easy to use and solve the most common problems but that we can change most of the options under the hood.
+Defaults work well in many cases, but it's easy to overwrite them when needed.

+---

+## Practice

+To inspect a Docker `nginx` image, we'd run the command:

+???

+- `docker image inspect nginx`
+- `docker inspect image nginx`
+- `docker image nginx inspect`
+- `docker inspect nginx image`

+---

+## Revision

+To fetch the logs for a Docker container named `webserver`, we'd run:

+???

+- `docker container logs webserver`
+- `docker logs container webserver`
+- `docker show logs webserver`
+- `docker webserver container-logs`

+---

+## Footnotes

+[2: Docker commands]
 To list available commands and other helpful information for `docker` itself or any of its sub commands like `docker container`, we can suffix the command we want to examine with `--help`.

 For example: